bioinfo-pf-curie/biogitflow/nominal-mode-technical.inc.rst

 .. code-block:: bash

-   git push origin master
+   git push origin main

 Bring the content of the release branch into the hotfix branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- At this stage, there is a stable code on the **release** branch that has been tested, validated and successfully installed in the **prod** environment and merged with the **master** branch.
+- At this stage, there is a stable code on the **release** branch that has been tested, validated and successfully installed in the **prod** environment and merged with the **main** branch.

 - The |userm-uvp| checkouts and updates the **hotfix** branch: